AndrecodeInBrackets/Learning-Python/4 - If Statements.md

 - `>` - checks if 1 thing is greater than the other
 - `=<` - checks if 1 thing is smaller than or equal to the other
 - `=>` - checks if 1 thing is greater than or equal to the other
+## Good Job!
+You finished this lesson!
+You gain exp lvl 4